mjcarley/nbi/README.md

 # Prerequisites

-You will need to have installed the following libraries:
+NBI and a number of its dependencies use a wrapper to interface with BLAS, which you need to install first.
+This is available from:

 - https://github.com/mjcarley/blaswrap

+You will also need to have installed the following libraries:

 - https://github.com/mjcarley/sqt
 - https://github.com/mjcarley/wbfmm
 - https://github.com/mjcarley/agg